dotnet/designs/accepted/2022/FunctionPointers.md

 Previous discussions included the suggestion that both calling conventions and modified types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
 However, this design proposes full fidelity between the runtime and `MetadataLoadContext` (other runtimes besides the CoreCLR, including Mono and AOT runtimes, will need to be updated of course).

 Note that the `Type.IsUnmanagedFunctionPointer` property works for both modified and unmodified types.

-For This design assumes (1) - expose only for modified types even though there are some equality issues. types, since we must already do the work of exposing the calling conventions including the newer ones that are read via custom modifiers, it makes sense then to expose all custom modifieres via the new `Type.GetRequiredCustomModifiers()` and `Type.GetOptionalCustomModifiers()`.

 ## Type identity